 This is not bulk, vat-made, gelatinous yogurt, this is artisan, handcrafted, slowly cultured yogurt that preserves all eight of its health-enhancing probiotics.
 Not only is it always been delicious, but it has been deliciously good for generations.

 In 1982, a Ph.D. in molecular biology, and a yogurt maker sat fireside to discuss which mix of cultures was optimal for health.
 This meeting resulted in the contents you see today.
+With over 120 BILLION cultures (CFUs or colony-forming units for you techies) in every cup, we are among the top sources of probiotics on the market today.

 Active8 Cultures were given a name because our eight yogurt cultures are special.
 Not only are there more of them, but they come from a thoughtfully-considered array of probiotics that are designed to work at various parts of the digestive system.
 The cultures are gently handled and grow in every cup.